 I’m normally too busy these days to keep a steady blog going, but I do like to share items as they inspire me with the hope that you’ll feel the same.
 The following poem, Invictus, which is Latin for “unconquered”, talks of having strength through adversity and a resolute will.
 After a pretty rough […]

 Over the past year, I’ve gone through a real shift in my thinking.
-(Read about some of it here.)
 In this transition, I’ve taken a hard look at the influence that I’ve had on people, as a leader, father, boss, mentor, and brother.
 Because of my military background and transient lifestyle, those people are mostly scattered around the world.
 So daily […]

 The following is written by Frederick Beuchner, I read it in his book Listening to Your Life: Daily Meditations with Frederick Buechner: We weren’t born yesterday.
 We are from New Jersey, or Nottingham.
 But we are also from somewhere else.
 We are from Oz, from Looking-Glass Land, from Narnia, from Middle Earth.
 If with part […]

 I wrote this short article for our G42 newsletter, the topic of the issue this quarter was “Trust” Trust in the Lord with all your heart and lean not on your own understanding.
 Proverbs 3:5 These past 12 months have been the toughest of my life.
 After the highs of moving to a new country, […]

 it is tremendously important to have the right people around us.
 Friends that lift us up, not bring us down; business associates who bring out the best in us, not those who make us act like idiots.

 Iraq, Oh-Dark-Thirty: Our group touched down early in the wee hours of the morning at our destination, stretching our legs and backs after 8+ hours sleeping under trucks or in any flat and smooth spaces we could find in a cavernous C-17 transport aircraft.
 We were met by the Sergeant Major, who got us settled […]